Meditation Teacher Academy

-Once someone becomes certified through the MMI Meditation Teacher Certification Program, their name, e-mail, and website address can be listed on our website so anyone looking to learn to meditate in their area may be sure find the closest teacher to them.
+Once someone earns their certificated with the MMI Meditation Teacher Academy, their name, e-mail, and website address can be listed on our website so anyone looking to learn to meditate in their area may be sure find the closest teacher to them.

 Zac Occhiline is a delightful, wise guide into the world of meditation, yoga and self-discovery.
 He will offer you meditation and yoga guidance throughout the program.
 He has studied and practiced yoga since 2000 including Hatha yoga, Kundalini, Kriya yoga, and has developed a unique and well-rounded understanding of the path of yoga and meditation.
 He has studied the philosophies of Sufism, Shamanism, Reiki and energy work, as well as practical applications of Ayurveda and Jyotish.
 He is a trainer for the Seven Centers Yoga Teacher Training Program.
 Growing up in Sedona has given him a deep appreciation and love of the wilderness.
 He’s hiked and backpacked through the deserts of Arizona and considers nature his biggest teacher.
 From his yoga practice, meditation and nature's influence, he has found a stability that allows him to better understand his own nature, and he enjoys helping others discover this within themselves.